nandela98/NewsAround/README.md

 * Pull to refresh
 * Pagination(Load more on scroll)
 * It is basically a one pager app.

+## Setup
+To run this project, install Xcode and open the NewsAround.xcodeproj file from the folder.

+Note: For the API Configuration, please generate free access key from https://mediastack.com/signup/free and replace it in Constants file.

 ## Technologies
 Project is created with: